About FRCOphth

 • Part 2 FRCOphth Oral Exam

-• FRCS Glasgow includes an emergency medicine station in the final viva, while FRCOphth does not
+• FRCS Glasgow includes a ‘general medicine and neurology’ station in the final viva, while

 • The overall pass rate for FRCS Glasgow is said to be higher